DawnDeWaay/tdd-amplify-react/README.md

 > Functions should have a small number of arguments.
 No argument is best, followed by one, two, and three.
 More than three is very questionable and should be avoided with prejudice. - Robert C. Martin

-While components don't look like functions when they are called but they are.
+While components don't look like functions when they are called, they are.
 React uses [JSX](https://reactjs.org/docs/introducing-jsx.html) which is interpreted into functions.

 ### Note List Component